5 Easy and Dreamy Ayurvedic Super Milk Recipes for Your Bedtime Ritual

-A bedtime routine is almost essential in Ayurveda.
+A bedtime routine is essential in Ayurveda.
 Getting a good night’s sleep is so important, yet it is one of the first things we sacrifice in order to get more work done, or to watch that one last episode on Netflix.
 Sometimes, it’s just too hard to fall asleep or stay asleep.

-- ½ tsp Anantamul
+- ½ tsp anantamul

 - Handful of organic rose petals (fresh or dry)

-Taking herbs at night or before bedtime has a direct affinity to working on the mind, as the night hours are those that target the nervous system and brain directly.
+Taking herbs at night or before bedtime has a direct affinity to working on the mind, as the nighttime hours are those that target the nervous system and brain directly.
 Make this milk if you want to give your body a nice rest, with the added bonus of manasika herbs, or herbs that work directly on the mind.

 - ½ tsp ashwagandha